 2) Is the average number of toilet users lower than 20 people per one gender-specific toilet? (disaggregate the data by gender)

-2) Is the toilet located less than 50 meters from dwellings (or as locally agreed)?
+3) Are the toilets located less than 50 meters from dwellings (or as locally agreed)?

 4) Are the toilets regularly cleaned and maintained? (assess based on interviews with randomly selected users + observations)

 5) Do the toilets have hand washing facilities (with accessible water and soap) and anal cleansing material?

 6) Do the toilets respect cultural preferences and are they segregated by sex?